starlake-ai/starlake/docs/docs/intro.md

 * Support semantic types by allowing you to set type constraints on the incoming data
 * Apply privacy to specific fields
 * Apply security at load time
+* Preview your data lifecycle and publish in SVG format
+* Support multiple data sources and sinks
-* Starlake is a very, very simple piece of software
+* Starlake is a very, very simple piece of software to administer

 ## Data Transformation

-Simply write standard SQL et describe how you want the result to be stored in a YML description file.
+Simply write standard SQL et describe how you want the result to be stored in a YAML description file.
 The major benefits Starlake bring to your Data transformation jobs are:

 * Write transformations in regular SQL files